 Home > Grants > Jorma Ollila Grant

-The Jorma Ollila special fund was created to support recently graduated doctors to further develop their research careers.
-These personal grants are awarded for the purpose of gaining international experience and research excellence for a period of 1-3 years.
+The Jorma Ollila special fund was created to support recently graduated doctors to further develop their research careers in the field of Information and Communications Technologies (ICT) or in areas supporting the development of these branches of science.
+Target group for the fund are postdoctoral researchers and younger scholars on the tenure track (assistant professor level) in Finnish universities.
+These personal grants are awarded for the purpose of gaining international experience and research excellence for a period of 0,5-3 years.
 In addition to financial support, the new special fund will support the selected applicants through the contact network of Nokia Foundation.

 Jorma Ollila Grant Application

-Doctoral candidates, who have not yet publicly defended their doctoral thesis but have received permission to do so, may also apply for a grant.
+Applicants who have the official permission to defend their doctoral thesis can apply for the grant.
 In such cases, pre-examiners’ statements on the thesis must be enclosed with the application.
 The grant will not be funded until after the doctoral degree is completed.

-Scholars who will receive a grant for more than one year must send an intermediate report to the Nokia Foundation Board towards the end of each grant year.
-The intermediate report must include an account on the progress of the scholar’s research project and a list of any completed articles, manuscripts in progress, attendance at conferences, posters and presentations to academic and other possible communities/audiences.
-The Nokia Foundation Board reserves the right to reconsider funding for the 2nd and 3rd year in the event that a scholar’s progress significantly differs from original plans.
+If you apply for a grant for the second or third year, remember to report on the progress of the previous/ongoing grant.
+The report must include an account on the progress of the scholar’s research project and a list of any completed articles, manuscripts in progress, attendance at conferences, posters and presentations to academic and other possible communities/audiences.

 Please note: you may partially complete an application (save a draft) and continue with it later.
 The application tool will provide additional instructions for completing the application form.

 Grants awarded by foundations such as the Nokia Foundation are often tax-exempt.
 Maximum amount granted per year from Jorma Ollila fund is 24 000 € per grantee.

 Application submission period is from August 1 to September 22, 2022.
 The first application period for 2023 will be from January 9 to March 12, 2023.